Tanag3r/stratascratch_projects/README.md

 - **Dummies:** dummy columns are provisioned for the hour of day, day of the week, store category, market id and order protocol
 - **pred_order_prep_time:** this feature is an estimation of the amount of time an order will spend in the store, and is predicted using xgboost.

-Top fifteen features by importance for the two-step (prep. time pred >>> delivery time prediction) model:
+Top ten features by importance for the two-step (prep. time pred >>> delivery time prediction) model:

 | Feature     | Score       |
 | ----------- | ----------- |